Today in Tribe History: July 2, 1970

 “I can’t understand it…I just can’t understand what I’m doing wrong,” shared Horton.
 “I know I should relax, and I tell myself to relax every time I go to the plate.
 But I don’t.
 I can’t, but don’t ask me why.
 It used to be that I relaxed when I batted, but I was tight in the field.
 You know, worried about doing the right thing if the ball was hit to me.
 But everything was natural when I was at the plate.
 Now, it’s just the opposite.
 I don’t worry about anything when I’m playing first base, and that’s probably why I’m playing first base better.
 At least I think I am.
 But when I go to bat, I’m so tight, even though I tell myself to relax, relax.
 Actually, my statistics aren’t bad.
 But I know I’m not doing for this club what I could be doing, especially with [Ken] Harrelson out.”

-Horton would not last two more months with the club, walking away from the game for good on August 28.
+Horton would not last but two more months with the club, walking away from the game for good on August 28.
 He was dealing with anxiety and depression.